-- 3.43 An organisation may collect health information about an individual if the health information is necessary to provide a health service to the individual, and either: - the collection is required or authorised by or under an Australian law (other than the Privacy Act), or - the health information is collected in accordance with rules established by competent health or medical bodies that deal with obligations of professional confidentiality which bind the organisation (s 16B(1)). - 3.44 An example of where this permitted health situation might apply is where a participant in the personally controlled electronic health record (e-health record) system collects health information included in a consumer's e-health record as authorised by the Personally Controlled Electronic Health Records Act 2012.
-11 - 3.45 'Health information' is defined in s 6(1) and discussed in more detail in Chapter B (Key concepts).
+- 3.43 An organisation may collect health information about an individual if the health information is necessary to provide a health service to the individual, and either: - the collection is required or authorised by or under an Australian law (other than the Privacy Act), or - the health information is collected in accordance with rules established by competent health or medical bodies that deal with obligations of professional confidentiality which bind the organisation (s 16B(1)) - 3.44 An example of where this permitted health situation might apply is where a participant in the My Health Record system collects health information included in a consumer's My Health Record as authorised by the My Health Records Act 2012. - 3.45 'Health information' is defined in s 6(1) and discussed in more detail in Chapter B (Key concepts).